tanho63/tanho.ca/content/posts/recs/index.md

   blog post (~40 min read)
 	- "Machine Learning is like sex in high school.
 Everyone is talking about it, a few know what to do, and only your teacher is doing it."
-An impressively nontechnical and yet surprisingly comprehensive overview of machine learning that I found really useful early on in my data science career.
+An impressively nontechnical and yet surprisingly comprehensive overview of machine learning that I found useful early on in my data science career as someone with neither a CS nor a stats background.
 - [Julia Evans: Hell Yes CSS](https://jvns.ca/blog/2020/11/22/new-zine--hell-yes--css-/),
   zine (~$12) and [comics](https://jvns.ca/blog/2020/07/25/some-comics-about-css/)
 	- I've always found CSS to be incredibly frustrating, but reading this zine was super helpful.